- SAP acquired the vendor called Qualtrics, a vendor that most people in SAP has never heard of.

 - In 2017, Qualtrics reported a $2.6 million net profit.

-The interpretation of this acquisition is very simple — SAP was bamboozled by Qualtrics.
+The interpretation of this acquisition is simple — SAP was bamboozled by Qualtrics.
 SAP got into a bidding war with Qualtrics planning an IPO.
 Notice the following quotation.

 “Utah-founded cloud unicorn Qualtrics was set to have one of tech’s most hotly-anticipated initial public offerings this week.
 Then SAP swooped in.”

-With Qualtrics good but rather generic functionality, why was the IPO hotly anticipated?
+With Qualtrics’ good but rather generic functionality, why was the IPO hotly anticipated?

 This brings up questions about SAP’s acquisition competence as well as the analytical capability and or financial bias of those entities that underwrite and bring tech companies public.
 How lipstick was put on the investment opportunity “pig” of Qualtrics has to lead one to scratch their head.
-If we look at historical acquisitions by SAP, Qualtrics is ridiculously expensive.
+If we look at past acquisitions by SAP, Qualtrics is ridiculously expensive.
 Ariba was purchased in 2012 for 4.3 billion.
 That is roughly 1/2 what tiny unprofitable and unsustainable Qualitrics was purchased for.
 That tells us how big this current bubble is.

-How Reliable are Qualtrics’s Financials?
+How Reliable are Qualtrics’ Financials?

 In 2018 Qualtrics’s revenue will be higher than in 2017, but as they were preparing for an IPO before they were acquired, sales deals are pulled forward.
 This means that it is less likely Qualtrics will be able to reproduce that performance in the upcoming years.